WICG/origin-agent-cluster/README.md

 1. Otherwise, if an agent cluster keyed by the site in question exists, use that agent cluster.
     * Example: `https://example.com/` was loaded without origin isolation, and embeds an iframe for `https://example.com/` which also loads without origin isolation.
     * Example: `https://example.com/` was loaded without origin isolation, but embeds an iframe for `https://example.com/` which loads with origin isolation.
 In this case the iframe will not be origin-isolated, even though it was requested, because we don't want to separate it from the existing site-keyed documents.
-1. If no such agent clusters exist, and the origin policy contains an `"origin_isolated"` member set to `"best-effort"`, then create a new agent clustere keyed by origin, and use it.
+1. If no such agent clusters exist, and the origin policy contains an `"origin_isolated"` member not set to `"none"`, then create a new agent cluster keyed by origin, and use it.
     * Example: a new tab is created which loads `https://example.com/`, whose origin policy specifies origin isolation.
 1. Otherwise, create a new agent cluster keyed by site.
     * Example: a new tab is created which loads `https://example.com/`, whose origin policy does not specify origin isolation.

 This will automatically cause `SharedArrayBuffer`s to no longer be shareable cross-origin, because of the agent cluster check in [StructuredDeserialize](https://html.spec.whatwg.org/multipage/structured-data.html#structureddeserialize).
 We'd also need to add a check to the [`document.domain` setter](https://html.spec.whatwg.org/multipage/origin.html#dom-document-domain) to make it throw.
 (Ideally we'd find some way of restructuring the existing checks in `document.domain` so that they are also tied to agent cluster boundaries.)

-Any other value besides `"best-effort"` will be ignored, giving the same site-keyed behavior as the current specification.
+The criteria of looking for `"origin_isolated"` not set to `"none"`, instead of specifically looking for `"best-effort"`, is done to increase future compatibility.
+See more on this [below](#the-best-effort-string).
+In the meantime, user agents should warn for any unknown values, explaining to the web developer that the unknown value is being treated as `"best-effort"`.

 ### More complicated example